How to create an event

 Event description: Try to provide as much detail as possible in your description so ticket buyers know what they are buying tickets for.
 An easy way to organise your event information is by adding Tabbed Content to the description from your dashboard after creating the event.
 Click here for help setting up Tabbed Content.

-Age restriction: Let your event page visitors know if your event is Family friendly, No under 13s or No under 18s so they can make an informed decision when booking their tickets.
+Age restriction: Let your event page visitors know if your event has an age restriction.

 Event banner image: This will appear across the top of your event page.
 You can also add a theme colour to your event page by going to Design in your dashboard after creating your event.
+For best quality, use a 1500x500 image.
 Don't worry if you don't have this image yet - you can add or update this later on.

 Event listing image: This will be the thumbnail image that appears on Quicket's event listing pages if your event is Public, as well as social media if your event page is shared.
 For best quality, use a 800x800 image.
 You can further customise the design of your event page from your dashboard.